There has been a lot of talk about how every school is a good school, regardless of whether they are neighbourhood or elite schools.

 I do agree that parenting is one of the key factors that influence how children turn out but that doesn’t discount the importance of the school and it’s impact at all.

-Having studied in both mediocre and elite schools in Singapore, I would like to share my insights on the difference between both institutions.
+Having studied in both an average and an elite schools in Singapore, I would like to share my insights on the difference between both institutions.

-Please note that these are just generic observations that do not represent every single student studying in those places.
+Please note that I am no expert in this field.
+These are just generic observations that do not represent every single student studying in those places.
+After all, I have only studied in two schools and have not been to every single school in Singapore.

 Just to share a bit of my background:

 For JC, I went to Victoria Junior College.
 VJC is ranked third behind RI and HCI.
-Admission requirement is 4 O level points but if you are good in your CCA and willing to help the school win prizes through that CCA, you can always DSA your way in.
-Most of the kids here come from schools like St. Nics, RGS, Cedar, Dunman High and Anglican High.
+Admission requirement is 4 O level points but if you are good in playing a musical instrument or sports and willing to help the school win prizes through that CCA, you can always opt for the DSA route.
+Most of the kids here come from schools like St. Nicholas Girls School, RGS, Dunman High and Anglican High.

 Here are the differences I’ve noticed from my experience: